 If one person is looking after the roadmap, then you don’t need to worry about collaborative tools as much.

-What will the roadmap show?
+What will the product roadmap show?

 Roadmaps can serve different purposes to different SaaS companies, and even different teams within one company.